 - The REP cannot be combined with a research project for which the student is being paid.

-- REPs are academic courses: students must be registered for the Summer Term in the appropriate REP (398) course.
+- REPs are academic courses: students must be registered for the Summer Term in the appropriate REP (398Y/H) course.
 Tuition fees apply.

 - Work may continue during the subsequent Fall Term, but it is expected that the REP course mark will be submitted to the Faculty of Arts & Science no later than mid-October.
 Grades must be submitted by late August if the student plans to graduate in November.

-COVID-19 Update: On April 2nd, the university announced that it is cancelling all future student activities outside of Canada until August 14, 2020.
-All domestic undergraduate research projects that require field work have also been paused.
-All REP courses due to take place in the Summer 2020 term have therefore been cancelled.
-Thank you to all faculty who were intending to offer summer REP courses.
-All approved REP courses that do not take place in summer 2020 will receive an automatic extension to the end of summer 2021.
+COVID-19 Update: On April 1, 2020, the University announced that it is cancelling all future student activities outside of Canada.
+The ban on university-sanctioned international travel has been extended until April 30, 2021.
+All approved REP courses that did not take place in summer 2020 will receive an automatic extension to the end of summer 2021.
 Please contact Christine Ovcaric at firstname.lastname@example.org for any concerns or questions.

 Applicants must hold a continuing appointment to the Faculty of Arts & Science (St. George).

-- For consultation and feedback on new REP ideas, faculty are encouraged to reach out to Nicholas Rule, Acting Vice-Dean Undergraduate at email@example.com.
+- For consultation and feedback on new REP ideas, faculty are encouraged to reach out to the office of Experiential Learning & Outreach Support at email@example.com.

 - Arts & Science is partnering with Woodsworth College’s Professional and International Programs (PIP) office which will provide support to instructors in arranging logistical bookings and payments in advance (where possible).
 Instructors are encouraged to consult with Jennifer Banh, International Programs Coordinator, Professional and International Programs, on their proposed budgets and travel plans: firstname.lastname@example.org.